maxdemaio/max-nextjs/data/blog/machine-language.md

 ## Conclusion

-In conclusion, the hack assembly language is symbolic with two types of instructions (A/C).
+The hack assembly language is symbolic with two types of instructions (A/C).
 An assembler translates the symbolic assembly language into binary code.
 After, the computer executes the binary code.

 The hack programming language is low level.
 A low level programming language deals with: